leban-issa/waitlist/README.md

 ## How to build
 To run this application you must do the following below.
 * Clone this repository
-* Make sure that you are using JDK 11 and have Maven installed.
+* Make sure that you are using JDK 11, 13, or 15 and have Maven installed.
 * Once the application is succesfully build you can run it with one of these two methods.

 ```bash